w3c/dpv/documentation-generator/README.md

 The `9**` series offers convenience in running the other scripts in some combination. `902` executes all the RDF generation scripts, `903` executes all the HTML generation scripts, and `999` executes all scripts.

-In addition to these, `8**` series offers convenience with tasks. `801` converts the DPV-OWL RDF files into OWL (Manchester Syntax).
+In addition to these, `1**` series offers convenience with tasks. `101` converts the DPV-OWL RDF files into OWL (Manchester Syntax).
 It will be run automatically through the `902` script so that every update will auto-generate these files.

+The `8**` series provides packaging and release management tasks. `801` will generate zips for creating a new release, stored in `repo-base/releases` which is gitignored.

 ## How everything works